 Randy Couture

-Couture is a retired American mixed martial artist and former UFC champion.
+Randy Couture is a retired American mixed martial artist and former UFC champion in two divisions.
 He is known for his phenomenal wrestling skills.
 Couture was a two-time Olympic wrestler.
 As well as a three-time NCAA Division One All-American wrestler before transitioning to MMA.

-Couture’s wrestling skills played a critical role in his success in the UFC.
+Couture’s wrestling skills were critical to his success in the UFC.
 He could take down opponents and control them on the ground, earning him numerous victories by decision or ground-and-pound.
 Couture’s wrestling was particularly effective against opponents who lacked grappling skills.
 He was able to dominate them with his superior technique.

 Couture’s wrestling skills were also evident in his defensive abilities.
 He could defend against takedowns and keep the fight standing, which allowed him to utilize his striking skills.
 His technique and ability to control opponents on the ground made him a formidable force in the octagon.
 This has earned him a place among the greatest and most influential fighters in UFC history.